doko-desuka/plugin.program.orderfavourites/README.md

 ### 4) Exit only
 Just steps back from the add-on, no saving.

-PS: This add-on is archived.
+PS: I consider this add-on feature frozen, I just wanted a quicker way to move Favorite items around.
 Feel free to fork and modify it, the code is public domain.